 Credit risk is the risk that the issuer or other counterparty to an investment will not fulfill its obligations.
-At March 31, 2018, the District's investment in the money market mutual fund was rated A-1+ by Standard and Poor's.
+At March 31, 2020, the District's investments in the money market mutual fund and TexPool were rated A-1+ and AAAm, respectively, by Standard and Poor's.

 Interest rate risk is the risk that changes in interest rates will adversely affect the fair value of an investment.
-The District considers the investment in the money market mutual fund to have a maturity of less than one-year due to the fact the share position can usually be redeemed each day at the discretion of the District, unless there has been a significant change in value.
+The District considers the investments in the money market mutual fund and TexPool to have maturities of less than one-year due to the fact the share positions can usually be redeemed each day at the discretion of the District, unless there have been significant changes in values.